Silicon42/Ellipse-Recognition/README.md

 * FIXME: somewhere in the boilerplate I missed a check for the underlying type code (u/i) on the creation of the buffer and instead relied on capitalization of the type/width code which can also have that info but is a lot easier to get wrong
+* arc_segments needs to be partially rewritten to avoid thread divergence
+* everything needs to be gone over with a fine tooth comb because I'm a dummy and forgot the importance of using group shared memory when possible